Fall that broke Ruth Bader Ginsburg's ribs may have saved Supreme Court justice's life

 "Unfortunately, lung cancer is usually caught in an advanced stage after it shows symptoms, after it has already spread to the lymph nodes and elsewhere, and by then it’s only curable in a small minority of cases," Dr. John Heymach, chairman of thoracic, head and neck Medical Oncology at the MD Anderson Cancer Center in Houston, told NBC News on Friday.

-"It’s possible, without knowing the specifics of her case, that early detection because of those broken ribs saved her life," said Anderson.
+"It’s possible, without knowing the specifics of her case, that early detection because of those broken ribs saved her life," said Heymach.

 In Ginsburg's case, the lobectomy seems to have been a success, and "there was no evidence of any remaining disease," according to a statement from the high court.